edlectrico/nltk_sentiment_analysis/tweets_sentiment_analysis/README.md

 > python3 language_detector.py 'Hi, this is a language test'
 english
 ```
-* **tweet_geo_analysis.py**: This script offers a method to analyse a .csv file of tweets generated with Hive.
+* **tweet_geo_analysis.py**: This script offers a method to analyse a .csv file of tweets (in this case 'data/tweets_1000_geo_clean.csv') generated with Hive.
 It reads each line (geo_tweet) and parses the text determining if is positive or negative.
-Finally, it stores each geo_tweet as a new line containing the sentiment classification, creation date and location.
+Finally, it stores each geo_tweet as a new line containing the sentiment classification, creation date and location (see the output file 'output/classified_1000_tweets.csv').
 ```
 We have thousands of tweets loaded in HDFS.
 With Hive we create a tweets table which contains every field of the tweet structure.
 Then, we create a geo_tweets table which contains only the text, creation date and location of each tweet of the tweets table.